United Arab Emirates

 WHT rates (%) (Dividends/Interest/Royalties)

-0% WHT in case of certain categories of UAE sourced income and other income to be specified by way of a cabinet decision.
+0% WHT for certain categories of UAE sourced income to be specified by way of a Cabinet Decision.

 Capital gains tax (CGT) rates